nicoaugereau/AlexaAWSLambdaJeedom/README.md

 # Alexa AWS Lambda assistant for Jeedom

-This repository allows you to control home automation objects with Alexa (Freebox Devialet, Echo, Dot, Alexa for iPhone or Android) with AWS Lambda and Jeedom installed on a raspberry.
+This repository allows you to control your Jeedom objects with Alexa.
+It works with Freebox Devialet, Echo, Dot, Alexa for iPhone or Android.

-You can ask for object (light, door, wallplug, shutter, curtain, window), ask for a scenario id, or a home mode.
+You can ask for :
+- object (light, door, wallplug, shutter, curtain, window)
+- a scenario id
+- home mode (with a virtual for example)

 This skill is design for French and English languages.
 But it is possible to add many others.

+You have an interaction model (French) example in the repository.
+You can import the content in the Alexa console, and can change the intent name.

 **Prerequisites**
 -------------